Mission and History

 Our program fosters the human, spiritual, intellectual, and pastoral formation of its seminarians.
 We especially respect and utilize the life experiences and accomplishments of our mature seminarians, as we prepare them for priestly ministry.

-The Seminary program is based on the Ratio Fundamentalis of the Holy See, the Program of Priestly Formation Fifth Edition, of the National Conference of Catholic Bishops and the Post-Synodal Exhortation of Pope John Paul II, Pastores Dabo Vobis.
+The Seminary program is based on the Ratio Fundamentalis of the Holy See, the Program of Priestly Formation Sixth Edition of the National Conference of Catholic Bishops and the Post-Synodal Exhortation of Pope John Paul II, Pastores Dabo Vobis.

 History